 All in all I’m pretty happy with them and it was so much easier than measuring out and cutting up lace and then creating a paste to make them stick (and so much less hassle, that’s how people apply real lace to their windows if you’re wondering what the heck I’m even talking about).

 Even after a couple of weeks of having them on the bathroom windows, where there is lots of moisture, they are still holding strong.
 Now only time will tell how well they hold up to the cold of winter and the heat of summer.
 Both of which I’m not too worried about though because the windows are double pain so they are not exposed to quite as much of the extreme temps.

 Plus, I put the blinds in a safe place in case I ever change my mind and want to go back to the old ones.

 Oh, and one last tip.
 The easiest way to tell if you have air bubbles that you missed is to look at it when it is dark outside but with the lights on inside.

 What do you think?
-I’m thinking that this is so much cheaper to do than many other window treatments out there and it dainties ( I doubt that’s a word, but you get the gist) the house up a bit.
-That’s all for today everybody.
-Enjoy!
-Please make sure to share this post on social media if you loved it.
-Thanks!~Sarah
+I’m thinking that this is so much cheaper to do than many other window treatments out there and it girly’s the house up a bit.